sandole/nextjs-blog/data/authors/default.md

 3. Web Development: This blog itself is built using modern technologies like NextJS, React, and TailwindCSS, showcasing my full-stack development capabilities.
 The source code is available on my GitHub, demonstrating my coding practices and commitment to open source.

-4. Enterprise Java Development: I share insights about building robust enterprise applications using Spring Boot and its ecosystem.
-I cover topics including:
+4. Enterprise Java Development: Insights about building microservices with Spring Boot, including security, API development, and performance optimization.

-   - Building efficient microservices with Spring Boot
-   - Data persistence strategies using Spring Data JPA
-   - Security implementation with Spring Security
-   - API development using Spring MVC and Spring WebFlux
-   - Performance optimization using Spring Cache
-   - Development efficiency with Lombok
-   - Application monitoring with Spring Actuator
-   - Data validation using Spring Validator
+5. AI & Financial Technology: RAG systems, AI agents, MCP integrations, and open source fintech tooling.

-Feel free to explore my posts about cloud solutions, DevSecOps, and full-stack development.
+Feel free to explore my posts and projects.
 I hope you'll find valuable insights that can help in your own technical journey!